santa hat

 Unless you’re making an SD1.5 LoRA, or a style LoRA, you don’t need to and any mention of it in a Pony LoRA is likely just a vestige of the SD1.5 days.
 SD1.5 had an issue where characters only trained on a single outfit, especially if couldn’t nail every part to a tag, were a mess to take out of that outfit and it wanted light/no clothing in data set to be able to accurately understand the character’s body shape.
 Pony doesn’t really have this issue in the first place, so as far as I know "NSFW capable" on a character isn’t something you need to shoot for unless you're actually baking for 1.5 (can't tell you about base XL).

 Styles can do lewd stuff without having been trained on it, but it helps a lot if the style has samples of how it does naughty parts (or, at least, skimpy clothes) should they exist.
-If you have examples of that in style, include it in your training data so the style LoRA knows how that kind of stuff looks in style.
+This will make it so so the style LoRA can exactly duplicate things like how an artist draws nipples.
+It's not needed, but it helps make a good facsimile of a detail most users will care about

 Non-Character LoRAs?

 I honestly don't have enough experience with these to say for sure, but in that limited experience and my research I think it is the same general ideas of gathering data sets and tagging them with everything.
-I don't know the lower limit, but styles for SD are generally considered to want a much higher quantity of training data, especially if they're general purpose.
+I don't know the lower limit, but styles for SD are generally considered to want a much higher quantity of training data, especially if they're general purpose (rather than a single prospective/purpose like portraits).
 Adding characters to a style is just a matter of including a trigger for each character and describing them consistently, but beware of overlaps in trigger.
 Be warned non-characters are generally going to take much longer since you will have to actually think about the tagging instead of just being able to copy/paste the applicable parts and you have many more images to work on.

 One point of general advice I can give is that if you're trying to make LoRA of something you might find in the public domain (Remember: Some governments, including US, make everything created by government employees on duty public domain automatically so you can actually find a weird variety of stuff) like a location or military equipment, you should check Wikimedia Commons.
 They've got a lot of photos you can use for whatever (beware some are CC-By and/or CC-SA rather than public domain) and it's got a working search (with ability to filter by license).